 As a result, users see the small banners or popups with ads.
 Ads typically appear at the top or bottom of an app.
 If the user taps the ad, all sorts of possibilities open up from watching a video to the redirecting to advertiser’s website.
 For social media apps like Tik Tok or Instagram in-app ads usually are represented by video placements.

-Some people are calling them “Trojan horse ads”, because they can send you the push notifications with ad even when the app is dormant.
+Some people are calling them “Trojan horse ads” because they can send you push notifications with the ad even when the app is dormant.